 The Seven Devils rise 7900 feet above the bank of the Snake River in Idaho.
-Its prominent peaks have names like She Devil, Devils Throne, Twin Imps, and the Ogre.
+The prominent peaks have names like She Devil, Devils Throne, Twin Imps, and the Ogre.
 They are from a Nez Perce story about seven child eating monsters from the Blue Mountains who Coyote trapped and turned into stone.
 A friend and I were backpacking among them.
 I awoke early and explored the nearby boulder field.

-At age 10 my father and I explored a creek drainage on Lake Coeur d’Alene in Idaho.
+At age 10 my father and I explored a creek flowing into Lake Coeur d’Alene in Idaho.
 He was a distance up the hill.
 Bramble, ferns, ocean spray, and patches of florescent sphagnum moss filled the thicket.
 The thimbleberries were unripe.
 I was ready to turn around when I heard a thumping sound in the brush ahead.
 It drummed faster and louder.
+It was big and coming right for me.
 I fled.
-It was big and coming right for me.
 While running downhill, I doubled my speed, taking giant leaps.
 My peripheral vision a blur.
 The earth fell from my feet and I sailed off the creek bank.
 Midair, I twisted and grabbed an exposed root to break my descent.
 Dank soil rained on my head and poured down my shirt.
 The spell broken.
 Dad appeared at the edge and extended his hand.
 I felt shame.
 “I thought it was a bear,” I said.
 I knew the forest.
 Why did I run?
-And how did I miss the drop?
+And how did I miss the plunge?
 An amorous grouse drummed his wings and I end up in the creek.
 Here I learned to pause and think.

 The thicket explodes.
 A large black bear erupts into the clearing at speed.
 It’s running right at me.